- Air Crash Sites

 The original photo as I found it.

 My late father.

-Since meeting with my dad’s former shipmate Ted ‘Shiner’ Wright, I can confirm this is HMS Fame and that the photo was taken in Liverpool though the date is still unknown.
+Meeting with my dad’s former shipmate Ted ‘Shiner’ Wright.
 Ted is on the back row, 2nd from the right.
-For some of Shiner Wright’s memories of HMS Fame, please see here;
+For some of Shiner Wright’s memories of HMS Fame and a photo of him, please see here;

 Portrait of R A Currie, some years later by which time he had risen to the rank of Rear Admiral.

 Image of HMS Fame about to ram U-69 off Newfoundland, an action which took place while my dad was serving on HMS Fame, 17 Feb 1943.